retroplasma/flyover-reverse-engineering/README.md

    │  └─ C3M
    └─ DTM?
 ```
 Focusing on C3M(M) for now.
-DTMs are just images with a footer; they're probably used for the [grid](https://user-images.githubusercontent.com/46618410/53483243-fdcbf700-3a78-11e9-8fc0-ad6cfa8c57cd.png) that is displayed when Maps is loading.
+DTMs are images with a footer and are probably used for the [grid](https://user-images.githubusercontent.com/46618410/53483243-fdcbf700-3a78-11e9-8fc0-ad6cfa8c57cd.png) that is displayed when Maps is loading.

 #### Code
 This repository is structured as follows: